UTF-16: Efficiency

-A "character" may use any number of Unicode code points and in UTF-16 a code point could use either 1 or 2 16-bit values.
-This means that UTF-16 in no way assists in "counting characters" or in "measuring the width/length of a string".
+A singular Unicode extended grapheme cluster may consist of any number of Unicode code points, each of which in UTF-16 might require one or two code units.
+As a consequence, there is no easily expressible relation between the number of extended grapheme clusters and the number of UTF-16 code units for a given piece of text.

 UTF-16 is often claimed to be more space-efficient than UTF-8 for East Asian languages, since it uses two bytes for characters that take 3 bytes in UTF-8.
 Since real text contains many spaces, numbers, punctuation, markup (for e.g. web pages), and control characters, which take only one byte in UTF-8, this is only true for artificially constructed dense blocks of text.
 A more serious claim can be made for Devanagari and Bengali, which use multi-letter words and all the letters take 3 bytes in UTF-8 and only 2 in UTF-16.
-In addition the Chinese Unicode encoding standard GB 18030 always produces files the same size or smaller than UTF-16 for all languages, not just for Chinese (it does this by sacrificing self-synchronization).